jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ---

 # Introduction
 When I interviewed job candidates, I’d ask them if they knew any Design Patterns.
 Most didn’t know what I was talking about.
-Some had heard of them, but they had not studied them.
+Some had heard of them, but they didn't know much more than that.
 A few had the Gang of Four’s (GoF) Design Pattern book but had never read it.
 I never held anyone’s lack of Design Pattern knowledge against them, since it was so prevalent.
 I had not learned the Design Pattern myself until my mid-forties.

 When candidates could name a few Design Patterns, __Singleton__ seemed to be the pattern that was mentioned most often, even if they weren’t quite sure how to apply it.